-Here’s an interesting fact; while most young people saving for immediate goals (the new iPhone, bike, or car) is important, over your lifetime, the maximum amount of your savings should actually go into funding your retirement.
+Here’s an interesting fact; while most young people saving for immediate goals (the new iPhone, bike, or car) is important, over your lifetime, the maximum amount of your savings should actually go into funding your.

 How much to save and how?

-Step 1: Figure out exactly how much you actually get after taxes and deductions.
+Step 1: Figure out exactly how much you actually get after taxes and.